 Our core values and beliefs are intertwined in every lesson we deliver.

 Among these is the Active Transportation component, which I taught with Lisa Lind, AICP.
-This component is a three-part series in which we focus on Elements of a Walkable Community, Active Transportation, and Advocacy and Safe Routes to School.
+This component is a three-part series in which we focus on Elements of a Walkable Community, Active Transportation, Advocacy, and Safe Routes to School.
 The lessons are bundled into presentations and activities that allow students to gain a better understanding of the built environment and inspire changes in their behavior and community.

 PowerPoint slide used by BEEP volunteers.
 Courtesy Walk San Diego.

-Once the connection between their home and school environment was established, we moved onto Safe Routes to School.
+Once the connection between their home and school environment was established, we moved on to Safe Routes to School.

 Student-created neighborhood site map.
 Photo by Benjamin Martinez.